 If you are the person at an automaker responsible for integrating dealer systems, no doubt you are busier than ever.
 All of those seamless digital experiences the business is strategically pursuing require more and more real time integration with dealer systems, DMS, CRM and others.

-Data handling has become increasingly more important in the past 5 years.
-We've seen a growing number of legislative requirements regarding consumers' rights over their data and increasing concerns around privacy and cybersecurity that have reached a fever pitch, with no end in sight.
+Consumer data handling has become increasingly regulated in the past 5 years.
+We've seen a growing number of legislative requirements regarding consumers' rights over their data and increasing concerns surrounding privacy and cybersecurity that have reached a fever pitch, with no end in sight.

 Automotive retail is transforming before our eyes, digitalizing the way everything is done in the dealership.
 It seems like everyone in the industry is working at a breakneck pace to shape the digital future in their interest.
 What isn’t clear is who will be in the driver’s seat, defining how the digital future will turn out.

 Driven by COVID lockdowns, our industry is in the midst of an urgent rush toward long overdue digitalization.
 The transformation taking place is like nothing seen before in our lifetimes.
 No aspect of the way cars are sold or serviced will be left out.
 At the core of these digitalization efforts is the integration of the various systems that manage retail operations.
 The modern North American car dealership today uses between 10 and 20 different software systems to run its business.
 The digital dealership requires that they all work together seamlessly.
 The implication is clear: every dealer system provider - DMS, CRM, service management, inventory management, etc - must either provide easy integration with their systems or be left out of the digital future.